timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 |      Simd | 0-999,999 | 15,935,536.46 ns |  4000080 B |
 ```

 Looking at the benchmarks we can draw an obvious conclusion: the more digits the numbers have, the less effective the SIMD solution becomes.
-This comes as no surprise as we did optimize it for parsing multiple numbers at the same time so that the more digits each number has, the fewer of them we can pack in a vector.
+This comes as no surprise as we did optimize it for parsing multiple numbers at the same time.
+The less digits numbers have, the more of them we can pack in a vector.

-Let's face it, we probably don't want to have this code in our applications: it's unsafe, not portable across different CPU architectures, and not easy to maintain.
-Unless, of course, we want to have it due to some performance requirements.
-In this case, it's nice to know that we have a way to squeeze more performance out of code trading it for something else, like portability and maintainability.
+Let's face it, in most cases we don't want to have this kind of code in our applications: it's unsafe, not portable across different CPU architectures, and not easy to maintain.
+Unless we need to have it due to some performance requirements.
+In this case, it's good to know that we have a way to squeeze more performance out of code trading it for something else, like portability and maintainability.

 There's an old saying that goes with every performance-related blog post: don't trust them, always measure performance on your hardware yourself.

 You can check out the code from this post on GitHub: [ParsingNumbers](https://github.com/timiskhakov/ParsingNumbers).